 up to 1.5 meters tall, with many spiny and has green

 stems leaves like those of holly usually.
-Another

 type of sea holly has leaves that are blade dark green